indigo-astronomy/indigo/indigo_drivers/ccd_apogee/README.md

 Apogee SDK is subject to the terms of the Mozilla Public License, v.
 2.0

 ## Use
-In case Apogee configuration files are not in the standard location, INDIGO_FIRMWARE_BASE environment variable must be set to the correct path before starting indigo_server.
+In case Apogee configuration files are not in the default location, INDIGO_FIRMWARE_BASE environment variable must be set to the correct path before starting indigo_server.
-Default INDIGO_FIRMWARE_BASE is: "/usr/local/etc/".
+The default INDIGO_FIRMWARE_BASE is: "/usr/local/etc/" and configuration files should be in:
+""$INDIGO_FIRMWARE_BASE/apogee"

 indigo_server indigo_ccd_apogee

 ## Status: Stable
 Driver is developed and tested with:
-Apogee Aspen-16M
+* Apogee Aspen-16M
-Apogee AltaF-2000
+* Apogee AltaF-2000

-## NOTES: